Stand up for the facts!

 "The (Bush) administration has consistently proposed to cut or eliminate funding for the Byrne Justice Assistance Grant (Byrne/JAG) program, which funds anti-drug and anti-gang task forces across the country. …Since 2000, this program has been cut more than 83 percent. ...
 As president, Obama will restore funding."

-Push for enactment of Matthew Shepard Act, which expands hate crime law to include sexual orientation and other factors
+Push for Matthew Shepard Act, which expands hate crime law to include sexual orientation

 "Will place the weight of (his) administration behind the enactment of the Matthew Shepard Act to outlaw hate crimes."